vineethtw/personal/hike_recommendations.md

 8. __Breitenstein__

    Another super easy hike, I would advise doing this hike in winter, the view from the summit is lovely at that time of year.
+There is a small lake nearby on the top - and you must take that route to go down.
+I really liked it.

+9. __Tegernsee to Schliersee__

+   Not a mountain hike per se, but quite an interesting excursion through silent an beautiful woods.
+But, quite crowded.

+   I would recommend doing this hike in Winter.

 ## Medium level hikes - In order of difficulty